hypo69/1001-python-ru/en/articles/fine_tuning_gemini_openai_claude.en.md

 2. Why and when fine-tuning a model is needed.
 3. When fine-tuning is not the best solution.
 4. Data preparation.
-5. Fine-tuning examples for **OpenAI (GPT)**, **Google (Gemini)**, and **Anthropic (Claude)** (differs).
+5. Examples of fine-tuning for **OpenAI (GPT)**, **Google (Gemini)**, and **Anthropic (Claude)** (differs).

-### 1. How LLMs "remember" and "adapt": The Illusion of Context
+### 1. How LLMs "remember" and "adapt": The illusion of context

-Before discussing fine-tuning, it's important to understand how LLMs manage to create a sense of personalization at all.
+Before talking about fine-tuning, it's important to understand how LLMs manage to create a sense of personalization at all.
-This is important so as not to rush into expensive fine-tuning if the task can be solved by simpler methods:
+This is important so as not to rush into expensive fine-tuning if the problem can be solved by simpler methods:

-*   Through **Context Window (Short-Term Memory):** Within a single dialogue, you send the model not only a new question but also **all or part of the previous conversation**.
-The model processes all this text as a single "context."
+*   Through **Context Window (Short-Term Memory):** Within a single dialogue, you send the model not only a new question, but also **all or part of the previous correspondence**.
+The model processes all this text as a single "context".
 It is thanks to this that it "remembers" previous remarks and continues the thought.
 The limitation here is the length of the context window (number of tokens).
 *   Composing **System Instructions (System Prompt):** You can set the model's role, tone, and behavior rules at the beginning of each dialogue.
-For example: "You are a Python expert, answer concisely."
+For example: "You are a Python expert, answer briefly."
 *   Including several examples of desired behavior in the request **Few-Shot Learning:** (input/output pairs) allows the model to "learn" this pattern directly within the current request.
 *   **Application-side state management:** The most powerful way.
-The application (which accesses the API) can store user information (preferences, history, profile data) and dynamically add it to the prompt before sending it to the model.
+The application (which accesses the API) can store information about the user (preferences, history, profile data) and dynamically add it to the prompt before sending it to the model.

 ### 2.

-Fine-tuning is the process of further training an already existing base LLM on your own specific dataset.
+Fine-tuning is the process of retraining an already prepared base LLM on your own, specific dataset.
 This allows the model to:

-*   **Adapt style and tone:** The model will speak "your language" – be it strictly scientific, friendly marketing, or the slang of a specific community.
+*   **Adapt style and tone:** The model will speak "your language" – be it strict scientific, friendly marketing, or the slang of a specific community.
 *   **Follow specific instructions and formats:** If you need answers in a strictly defined JSON structure, or always with a specific set of fields.
-*   **Understand domain-specific language:** Training on your internal documentation or industry texts will help the model better handle the terminology of your niche.
+*   **Understand domain-specific language:** Training on your internal documentation or industry texts will help the model better cope with the terminology of your niche.
 *   **Improve performance on narrow tasks:** For certain types of queries (e.g., sentiment classification, code generation in a specific framework), fine-tuning can provide more accurate and relevant answers than the base model.
-*   **Reduce prompt length:** If the model already "knows" the desired behavior through tuning, you don't need to remind it every time in the prompt, which saves tokens and reduces latency.
+*   **Reduce prompt length:** If the model already "knows" the desired behavior thanks to tuning, you don't need to remind it of this in the prompt every time, which saves tokens and reduces latency.

 ### 3.

-Fine-tuning is a powerful but not universal tool.
+Fine-tuning is a powerful, but not universal tool.
 You should not use it if:

-*   **The model needs access to new knowledge:** Fine-tuning changes the model's weights, but it does not "load" new facts into it in real-time.
+*   **The model needs to access new knowledge:** Fine-tuning changes the model's weights, but does not "load" new facts into it in real time.
 If your task is to answer questions based on a constantly changing knowledge base (company documents, latest news), it is better to use **Retrieval Augmented Generation (RAG)**.
-Here, the base model receives context from your database *at query time*.
+Here, the base model receives context from your database *during query execution*.
-*   **A simple task can be solved by prompt engineering:** Always start with the most effective prompt engineering.
-If the task can be solved with simple instructions and few-shot examples, fine-tuning is redundant and more costly.
+*   **A simple task is solved by prompt engineering:** Always start with the most effective prompt engineering.
+If the task can be solved with simple instructions and few-shot examples, fine-tuning is redundant and more expensive.
 *   **You do not have enough high-quality data:** Bad data = bad tuned model.

 ### 4. Data preparation.

 The quality and quantity of your data are critically important.
 The model learns from your examples, so they must be accurate, diverse, and consistent.

 *   **Format:** Most often JSON Lines (`.jsonl`) or CSV (`.csv`).
-*   **Data structure:** Depends on the task.
+*   **Structure data:** Depends on the task.
-    *   **Instruction Tuning (Instruction-Response):** Suitable for generalized tasks like "question-answering", paraphrasing, summarization.
+    *   **Instruction Tuning (Instruction-Response):** Suitable for generalized tasks such as "question-answering", paraphrasing, summarization.
         ```json
-        {"input_text": "Перефразируй предложение: 'Технология ИИ стремительно развивается.'", "output_text": "Искусственный интеллект демонстрирует стремительный прогресс."}
+        {"input_text": "Paraphrase the sentence: 'AI technology is developing rapidly.'", "output_text": "Artificial intelligence is demonstrating rapid progress."}
-        {"input_text": "Назови столицу Франции.", "output_text": "Столица Франции — Париж."}
+        {"input_text": "Name the capital of France.", "output_text": "The capital of France is Paris."}
         ```
     *   **Chat Tuning (Chat):** Ideal for training the model to conduct a dialogue in a specific role or style.
         ```json
-        {"messages": [{"author": "user", "content": "Привет! Что порекомендуешь на ужин?"}, {"author": "model", "content": "Добрый вечер! Сегодня отличный день для пасты Карбонара, или, если вы предпочитаете что-то легкое, салат Цезарь."}]}
+        {"messages": [{"author": "user", "content": "Hi!
+What do you recommend for dinner?"}, {"author": "model", "content": "Good evening!
+Today is a great day for Carbonara pasta, or, if you prefer something light, Caesar salad."}]}
-        {"messages": [{"author": "user", "content": "Расскажи про новые фичи в Python 3.12."}, {"author": "model", "content": "В Python 3.12 появились f-строки с отступами, новый синтаксис для универсальных генериков и улучшенная обработка ошибок Unicode."}]}
+        {"messages": [{"author": "user", "content": "Tell me about the new features in Python 3.12."}, {"author": "model", "content": "Python 3.12 introduced f-strings with indentation, new syntax for universal generics, and improved Unicode error handling."}]}
         ```
-*   **Quantity:** Minimum 100-200 high-quality examples, but the more, the better (thousands for serious tasks).
+*   **Quantity:** Minimum 100-200 high-quality examples, but the more the better (thousands for serious tasks).
-*   **Quality:** Accuracy, consistent style, tone, format throughout the dataset.
+*   **Quality:** Accuracy, consistency of style, tone, format throughout the dataset.

-### 5. Models and Platforms
+### 5. Models and platforms

 #### 5.1.
 OpenAI